EvoEsports/EvoSC-sharp-documentation/docs/development/modules/coding-guidelines.md

 ## Services
 Services should follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
 If a service becomes huge with lots of dependencies, it is usually a sign that you might want to split it up.

+Use the appropriate lifestyle for a service.
+Always use Transient if state or context is not needed.
 ## Unit Tests
 As much of the code as possible within a module should also be covered by unit tests.
 We recommend using [Moq 4](https://github.com/moq/moq4) to mock objects for tests.